vtsatskin/SmartData/contents/index.md

 * As a cost-conscious user, I want to update my apps on wifi so that I can save data usage.

-##### Text, MMS, Voice usage

-* As a cost conscious phone user, I want to know the amount of SMS/MMS messages I’ve sent/received in a billing period, so that I can avoid extra charges.

-* As a cost-conscious phone user, I want to know the amount of local and long distance minutes I’ve used in a defined billing period, so that I can avoid extra charges.

 ##### Multiple SIM card support